dpstart/AI-project/README.md

 ### VM instances (CourseController + VMController)

 *Creation (API/courses/{courseName}/teams/{teamId}/createVM):*
-- only the student that is member of a team can create a VM instances, after that a VM model has been defined for the course and the professor grant some resources to the team;
+- only the student that is member of a team can create a VM instance, after that a VM model has been defined for the course and the professor grant some resources to the team;

+*Execution (API/vms/{id}/run):*
+- Only a student owning it can run the VM
+- If the current number of active VMs is under the defined threshold
+- The course must be enabled to run the VM

+*Connect( API/vms/{id}/connect):*
+- Only the students part of the teams associated to the VM or the professor of the course associated to the team can connect to the VM;
+- Only if the VM is running;
+- Connecting means obtaining the VM's image;

+*Stop( API/vms/{id}/stop):*
+- Only a VM's owner can stop it;

+*Update( API/vms/{id}/update):*
+- Only a VM's owner can update it;
+- With or withou the image;

+*Remove( API/vms/{id}/remove):*
+- Only a VM's owner can remove it;

+*Share Ownership( API/vms/{id}/share):*
+- All the owners can share this role with the other team members;